RESEARCH AND EXTENSION FOCUS

 These simple steps distilled into practice results of many years of research—both at Cornell's experimental vineyards in Fredonia and Portland and with grower-cooperators in commercial vineyards.
-Terry Bates describes these trials in detail in an article entitled Concord Crop Adjustment: Theory, Research, and Practice, originally published in the June 6, 2003 issue of Lake Erie Vineyard Notes, and reprinted this year in LERGP's July newsletter.
+Terry Bates describes these trials in detail in an article entitled Concord Crop Adjustment: Theory, Research, and Practice, originally published in the June 6, 2003 issue of Lake Erie Vineyard Notes, and reprinted in LERGP's July 2013 newsletter.

 Economic impact.
 Concord growers harvested a record crop, and the harvest season stretched out until November 5.
 National Grape Cooperative reported a record 155,000 tons of Concord and Niagara – about 30,000 tons higher than the 5 year average, and more than double the 70,800 tons delivered in 2012.
 Soluble solids averaged 16.0 °Brix .
 Thinning played a major role in advancing sugars to processors' standards, although the warm ripening season also played a role.

 To estimate the value of thinning, one has to account for:

 - The value of the crop that exceeded processor's standards as a result of thinning